Biodiversity in Test Valley

 If you have some outdoor space at home, have you thought about ways you can support local wildlife?
 You don’t need a big space to help make a difference.
 For example, you could look at flowers for a window box that provide a source of nectar and pollen to butterflies and bees.
 You can also think about using native species of plants, providing areas of shelter and sources of water, installing bird and bat boxes, and creating gaps under garden fences for hedgehogs to move around.
 More information and suggestions are available from some of the website links on this page.

 You can also get involved in citizen science projects.
 There are a number of schemes and resources available.
-This includes events organised by others, such as the Big Garden Birdwatch and the Big Butterfly Count.
+This includes events organised by others, such as the Big Garden Birdwatch and the Big Butterfly Count, as well as Test Valley borough councils citizen science programme.